5 to Watch at the Tokyo Olympics on Day 2: Skateboarding Debuts, Medals in Swimming

 The men’s 400m IM final will feature a pair of Americans in Chase Kalisz and Jay Litherland.
 Two Americans, Kieran Smith and Jake Mitchell also reached the men’s 400m freestyle final.

+Chase Kalisz and Jay Litherland delivered Team USA's first medals of the Tokyo Olympics.

+Kalisz won gold in the 400m IM, while Litherland won silver.
+Kieran Smith also medaled bronze in the men's 400m freestyle.

-Emma Weyant dominated the women’s 400m IM heats and is in line to take home gold in the event.
+Emma Weyant dominated the women’s 400m IM heats and took home silver in the 400m IM finals.
+Hali Flickinger earned bronze in the 400m IM.

-Simone Manuel could be added to the women’s 4x100m freestyle relay despite not qualifying in the 100m individual race or competing in the heat.
-The Australians are favored to defend their title in the relay, but the Americans will contend for a medal.
+Despite not qualifying in the 100m individual race or competing in the heat, Simone Manuel anchored the U.S. women’s 4x100m freestyle relay, led the team to a bronze medal.
+The Australians who were favored to defend their title in the relay claimed gold.

 Americans Torri Huske and Claire Curzan will also be competing in the women’s 100m butterfly semifinals.